Spike Team: Main characters

 Careless, lazy, and a little clumsy, she's always cheerful and positive, and her humor is contagious.
 She likes eating, sleeping, playing video games, and watching TV.
 She lives with her parents, Kevin and Laura Carter, and her eight-year-old sister Martha; she also has a maternal grandmother, Emma.
-She finds her gem, the topaz of Balance, in episode 8.
+She finds her gem, the topaz of Balance, but shown in episode 8.